jaakkovuorio/PASE/1.Regulation_and_web_privacy/README.md

 * What pros and cons can you think of to being unique vs common?

   Having a unique digital fingerprint would likely make the user more easy to single out and recognize by the trackers, but it would probably also make the user less likely to become a victim of certain forms of identity theft, since someone else with a clearly different digital fingerprint trying to use their personal accounts would likely be automatically recognized and flagged for suspicious activity by the site or service.
   Conversely, having a common digital fingerprint would make it more difficult for trackers to recognize and profile the user, but it might make identitity theft easier.
+In short, being unique is probably generally better for security while being common is probably generally better for privacy.

 </details>